kphamthn/queryserver/README.md

 And there must be some challenges that are hidden from others (that means only certain players can get access to it).

-Did our customers already have a guideline for that, or are they still open?
+Did our customers already have a guideline for those, or are they still open?

 ## Already cover